 - Accessible parking.
 Access to disabled-friendly parking is available in every state via the Australian Disability Parking Scheme.
-Confused about the differences in disability parking permits?
-We get to the bottom of it here.

 - Public transport concessions.
 Every state in Australia has a program that offers discounted or free access to public transport for people living with disability.
 Click here to find out the specifics for your state.

 - Taxi subsidies.
 Discounted taxi fares are available to mobility equipment users throughout Australia.
 The subsidy varies from state to state, so click here for the full lowdown.

 - Qantas Carer Concession Card.
 Air travel is back on the cards after COVID lockdowns.
 For travel within Australia, Qantas customers needing to travel with a carer may be eligible for reduced fares for both themselves and their carer.

 - Greyhound Australia.
 People with disabilities travelling on Greyhound buses qualify for a discounted fare for their carer or support worker.

 Oh, and check out our guide to travelling with a disability and travelling with a wheelchair or mobility scooter.
 There are some useful trips which could make it easier to navigate public transport.
 Easier AND cheaper?
 Win!

 Home life for many people living with disability comes with a unique set of challenges.
 From home modifications to grocery delivery, everyday life can get expensive.